lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 #### Store tag propagation and preservation and check

 For any store or atomic instructions, the tag from `rs2` (`rs2_t`) is copied to `mem_t` under the control of mask `STORE_PROP`.
-At the same time, mask `STORE_KEEP` prevent certain tag bits from being cleared by `rs2_t`.
+At the same time, mask `STORE_KEEP` prevents certain tag bits from being cleared by `rs2_t`.
-Like load, store tag propagation also ignores the data width and always override the whole `mem_t`.
+Like load, store tag propagation also ignores the data width and always overrides the whole `mem_t`.
 A check is performed on `mem_t` if the mask `STORE_CHCK` is non-zero.
 This feature can be used for compartment isolation, memory safety or data watch-points.